Vantage0x/Vantage/docs/overview.md

 ---

-*Vantage: Empowering fair, fast, and secure token launches on Solana.* 🚀
+*Vantage: Empowering fair, fast, and secure token launches on Solana with unparalleled user experience.* 🚀